gbif/ipt/FAQ.wiki.md

 * for datasets that continue to change/grow (versus static datasets) avoid specifying exact counts in textual descriptions, e.g. for record or taxa counts.
 * use the IPT's citation [Auto-generation feature](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#citations) instead of supplying a manually created data citation.
 * use the IPT's import by [Taxon list feature](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#taxonomic-coverage) instead of supplying each taxa manually one at a time when entering the taxonomic converage.

+### 7. How do I change the hosting organisation of my IPT?

+Warning - the instructions below involve manual changes requiring technical competence.

+First, ensure the desired hosting organisation has been added to your IPT.
+You can do this through the user interface.
+For help adding a new organisation to your IPT, refer to [this section](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#add-organisation) of the user manual.

+Next, perform the following 2 manual changes to the registration2.xml file located inside the /config folder of your IPT Data Directory:

+> 1. `<registration><registry><hostingOrganisation><key>UUID of desired hosting organisation</key>`
+> 2. `<registration><registry><ipt><organisationKey>UUID of desired hosting organisation</key>`

+Restart Tomcat.

+Last, press the "update registration" button on the Edit GBIF Registration page.
+This will update the change in the GBIF Registry.
+For further information about what this update does, you can refer to [this section](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#edit-gbif-registration) of the user manual.

 ## Indexing by GBIF
 ### 1. How long does it take GBIF to start (re)indexing my dataset?